What Are The Odds Of Dying In A Car Crash in Florida?

 Wrongful Death Claims and Florida Car Accidents

 Traffic accidents are common reasons for wrongful death claims.
 A wrongful death occurs when another party causes someone’s death through negligence, intentional acts, or other wrongdoing.
-Florida’s Wrongful Death Act provides legal recourse for families who lose a loved one because of a wrongful death.
+Florida’s Wrongful Death Act provides legal recourse for families who lose a loved one because of wrongful death.

 The personal representative for the deceased’s estate must file the wrongful death lawsuit.
 If the deceased did not have a will naming a personal representative, the court could name someone to serve as the personal representative.

 A Gainesville-area wrongful death claim is brought on behalf of the person’s estate and the person’s beneficiaries.
 In most cases, it is the surviving spouse and surviving children.
 However, parents and other relatives may be entitled to compensation for wrongful death in some situations.

 Compensation Available for a Wrongful Death Claim

 There are two sets of damages in a wrongful death lawsuit.